macabeus/vscode-fluent/README.md

 ### Syntax

 The syntax is written on a [YML file](./syntaxes/fluent.tmLanguage.yml).
-Before to run the extension on VSCode, you should compile it to JSON.
+You can compile it running:

 ```
-> npm run build-syntaxes
+> npm run build:syntaxes
 ```

 ### Extension